Check in with

 Answer on your own

-You each answer the same questions on your own screen — a mix of ratings and open-ended reflections about your week, your connection, and what's ahead.
-Your partner can't see your answers until you're both done.
+You each answer the same questions on your own screen — ratings and short reflections about your week, your connection, and what's ahead.
+Neither of you sees the other's answers until you've both finished.

 03